arduino/ArduinoCore-samd/bootloaders/zero/README.md

    file on the SD card with the already installed firmware.
 If they already match, then the bootloader will jump to the firmware, unless SDCARD_AUTORUN_DISABLED is defined, in which case the LED will blink with status code LED_STATUS_FILE_ALREADY_MATCHES.
-   If the update file differs from the installed firmware, it continues to step 5.
+   If the update file differs from the installed firmware, continue to step 5.
 5. The application section of the FLASH is erased.
 The selected update file is written to the FLASH.
 If the file exceeds the size of the FLASH, the LED will blink with status code LED_STATUS_FILE_TOO_LARGE.